 Note that you’re going to need more than one neck gaiter or balaclava so that the one you wear when gripping a steaming drink and looking at the constellations at night isn’t the same damp one from that day’s trekking.

-Inner gloves – also called thermal gloves or glove liners – are close-fitting gloves you wear to keep your hands warm.
+Inner gloves – also called thermal gloves or glove liners – are an important Annapurna Circuit packing list item.
+They’re close-fitting gloves you wear to keep your hands warm.
 You want ones that are moisture wicking.
 Also look for gloves that fit snugly as these will offer the best insulation while also affording you some finger dexterity.
 When you spot an eagle flying above, you want to be able to operate your camera properly.

 Waterproof gloves or mitts